Thoughtful Goodbye Gifts For Friends Moving Abroad – Your Ultimate Expat Leavers Gift Guide

 Jewellery can be a lovely way to express yourself and show a localised touch.

 Depending on where in the world you’re leaving from there are some wonderful pieces that would be great to buy in supporting a local artisan and use materials that are native to the country you’re leaving.
-Here are just a few ideas:
+A hug ring makes a wonderful sentimental gift, or try some of these ideas:

 Whilst the move to all electronic and keyless entry is becoming real, tell me we don’t all have a set of keys somewhere we still use!